muditbhutani/product-hunt-highlight-ai/README.md

-# Chrome Extensions

-A group of Chrome extensions I built to make my life easier.

 ## Index

-- [Product Hunt No AI](/producthunt-no-ai/): Hide all entries from Featured and All pages on PH that contain the word `AI`.
+- [Product Hunt Highlight AI]: Highlight all entries from Featured and All pages on PH that contain the word `AI`.